 Fleet maintenance is no longer just about keeping your vehicles clean and on the road, it’s about strategically planning for upcoming changes before they happen.
 From changes in customer demands, tech, and customer preferences, fleet managers are in a unique position.

-As fleets get smarter, their washing systems need to keep pace if you want things to remain effective at cutting down-time.
+As fleets get smarter, one takeaway is adapting washing and maintenance processes to match evolving technology their washing systems.
 For manual washing, implementing something like a remote system can cut the time it takes for a real person to run back and forth switching soaps.
 Larger fleets should consider automated drive-thru wash systems if they prioritize reduced labor costs and minimal wash times for greater output.

 Improve Driver Retention